 Tier 3 supports exist along a continuum.
 Many students can benefit from a simple (or brief) Functional Behaviour Assessment (FBA) that identifies unique strategies to help the student achieve success.
-A smaller percentage of students may require a more comprehensive FBA that includes a more thorough process for data collection, teaming, and problem solving.
-A much smaller percentage of students may need an intensive FBA and wraparound plan that includes personnel from outside agencies and rigorous problem solving procedures.
+A smaller percentage of students may require a more comprehensive FBA that includes a more thorough process for data collection, teaming and problem solving.
+A much smaller percentage of students may need an intensive FBA and wraparound plan that includes personnel from outside agencies and rigorous problem solving procedures including Individual Behaviour Support Plans (IBSP).

-If the school data indicates that more than 2-5% of the student population requires individualised services, a review of Tier 1 and Tier 2 supports and organisation is recommended.
+If the school data indicates that more than 2-5% of the student population requires individualised services, a review of Tier 1 and Tier 2 supports and organisation is recommended via our fornightly PBL team meetings.